Adult checking responsiveness of a child

-According to the American Heart Association's® guidelines, Child CPR is administered to victims under the age of 8.
-Children have a much better chance of survival if CPR is performed immediately.
+According to American Heart Association guidelines, Child CPR is used for children from about 1 year of age through puberty.
+Children have a better chance of survival when CPR is started as soon as possible.

 Child CPR